Entropy production bounds for systems running computer programs: General properties of the mismatch cost

 \subsection{Prior distribution}

-Prior distribution is entirely determined by $f(x)$ and the map $G$ (see App.~\ref{app_prior}).
-In a scenario, where the total heat generation is large on a scale of $\ln|\X|$, i.e., when $f(x) \gg \ln|\X|$, and $f(x)$ is not uniform across all states $x \in \X$, the resulting prior distribution gets closer to the edges of the probability simplex.
-In other words, the prior becomes increasingly peaked.
-This peaking of the prior results in a high value of KL divergence between a typical actual distribution $p_{X_0}$ and the prior $q_{X_0}$, thereby increasing the MMC.

-To sketch the intuition, if $f(x)$ values are sufficiently large for all $x$ such that $S(p_{X_0}) - S(Gp_{X_0})$ in (\ref{EPdef}) can primarily be ignored and $f(x)$ determines $q_{X_0}$.
+Consider a scenario where $f(x)$ values are sufficiently large for all $x$ such that the right hand side of Eq.~(\ref{EPdef}) is dominated by $\sum_{x \in \X} f(x) p_{X_0}(x)$ to large extent compared to the term $S(p_{X_0}) - S(Gp_{X_0})$.
 In such cases, if $f(x)$ is not uniform across all states---meaning $f(x)$ is higher for some states than others---the associated prior distribution $q_{X_0}$ will take on lower values for those higher-weighted states compared to the rest.
-The greater the non-uniformity of $f(x)$ across states, the closer the prior will be to the simplex edge.
-In that case, any typical actual distribution $p_{X_0}$ on the simplex that is not close to the edge would yield a significantly high value of KL-divergence $D(p_{X_0}\|q_{X_0})$.
-This intuitive idea is formalized in Appendix~\ref{app:mismmin} to prove that in the worst case over initial distributions, MMC scales at least linearly with the difference between maximum and minimum value of $f(x)$,
+The greater the non-uniformity of $f(x)$ across states, the closer the prior will be to the edge of the simplex $\simp$.
+Then, any typical actual distribution $p_{X_0}$ on the simplex that is not close to the edge would yield a significantly high value of KL-divergence $D(p_{X_0}\|q_{X_0})$.
+This intuitive idea is formalized in App.~\ref{app:mismmin} to prove that in the worst case over initial distributions, MMC scales at least linearly with the difference between maximum and minimum value of $f(x)$,